The

 She went because something in her needed to witness this level of human contact.
 And, she didn't know it until after.

-Somewhere in those moments — quiet, unfiltered, human — she began to reconnect.
-Not to a new version of herself.
-But to something that showed her what she had long forgotten.
-How to feel good.
+Somewhere in those moments — quiet, unfiltered, and deeply human — she began to reconnect.
+Not to a new version of herself, but to something that got lost along the way over the years.
+How to feel, really feel..
 To connect.

 The Human Kind Project came from that experience.

 Not as an idea.
-But as something that had to exist for those of us who were burnt out or worse, disillusioned.
+But as something that had to exist for those of us who were burned out or, worse, disillusioned.

 -----